J-Greenlee/Pygame/readme.txt

 In Alien Invasion, the player controls a ship that appears at the bottom center of the screen.
-The palyer can move the ship right and left using the arrow keys and shoot bullets using the spacebar.
+The player can move the ship right and left using the arrow keys and shoot bullets using the spacebar.
 When the game begins, a fleet of aliens fills the sky and moves across and down the screen.
 The player shoots and